 Controversies

-- Viewed by some conservatives as too aligned with Senate GOP leadership
+- Criticized by some conservatives as too leadership-aligned or “careful” compared with the party’s populist wing.

 Top Donors